 Later, the police return as promised and are portrayed as the biggest bunch of the clowns.
 One officer decides to storm into the house with a prisoner tied to him after hearing gunshots.
 He doesn’t call for any backup or inform anyone at all even, it’s just preposterous.
 This is just a couple of moments but there are many more than do nothing but insult your intelligence.

-The crazed lady (La Femme) dispatches so many with such ease, I bet she cannot believe her luck with the idiotic people she deals with.
-It is revealed who exactly she is and while it is an extremely obvious twist, it makes her killing abilities far too unbelievable.
-I’m not saying a horror movie has to have believability but I feel this strays a little too far.
+The crazed lady (La Femme) dispatches so many with such ease.
+She likely cannot believe her luck with the idiotic people she is dealing with.
+Her true identity and her motivation for the attack is revealed.
+Unfortunately, it is an extremely obvious twist.
+To me, it made her killing abilities far too unbelievable.
+I’m not saying a horror movie has to be entirely believable but I feel this strays a little too far.

 Inside isn’t a bad horror movie but it’s extremely lacking in more than one area.
-This is a film that made its name solely on how gore filled it is and I can sort of see why.
-It’s abundant but I’ve seen so much gore that I’m not so easily shocked by blood splatter and that is exactly what it is attempting to do, shock you and not much else.
-It’s worth a watch for that one scene that even I found hard to witness and the scenario it presents is terrifying indeed.
+This is a film that made its name solely on how gore filled it is.
+I can see why.
+It’s abundant but I’ve seen so much gore that I’m not so easily shocked by blood splatter.
+That is exactly what it is attempting to do, shock you and not much else.
+It’s worth a watch for that one scene.
+Even I found hard to witness and the scenario it presents is terrifying indeed.